kevintpeng/Learn-Something-Every-Day/Software-Development-Concepts/Shell Scripting.md

+Shells are command interpreters.
+They are applications that provide users with the ability to give commands or execute batches of commands quickly.
 Shell scripts are sequences of shell commands

 1. Write script
-2. Execute `chmod permission script-name` setting execution permissions
+2. Execute `chmod permission script-name` setting execution permissions, (permission is 3-digit octal value)
 3. Execute using `sh`, `bash`, `./`

 #Shell Scripting